Learning Prompt with Distribution-Based Feature Replay for Few-Shot Class-Incremental Learning: Introduction

 \section{Introduction}

-Class-Incremental Learning (CIL)~\cite{wang2023comprehensive,zhou2023deep,de2021continual} faces challenges in data-scarce real-world applications, \eg, face recognition systems~\cite{zhao2023few} and smart photo albums~\cite{tao2020few}.
+\IEEEPARstart{C}{lass-Incremental Learning} (CIL)~\cite{wang2023comprehensive,zhou2023deep,de2021continual} faces challenges in data-scarce real-world applications, \eg, face recognition systems~\cite{zhao2023few} and smart photo albums~\cite{tao2020few}.
 This has led to the emergence of Few-Shot CIL (FSCIL)~\cite{tian2023survey}, where models adapt to new classes with limited training data, showcasing their relevance and flexibility in data-scarce scenarios.

 In FSCIL, with only a few samples for each incremental task, the main challenge is not just avoiding catastrophic forgetting of previous knowledge~\cite{tao2020few,tian2023survey,song2023learning} but also facilitating plasticity from limited data.
 Existing studies usually address this by first pre-training a classifier on a base set with numerous images for a robust foundation~\cite{shi2021overcoming,zhang2021few,zhu2021self,zhou2022few,ji2023memorizing,zhou2022forward,tao2020few,zhao2023few}.
 Subsequent adaptations, \eg, knowledge distillation~\cite{zhao2023few}, class relationship modeling~\cite{tao2020few,zhang2021few}, and specific optimization~\cite{shi2021overcoming}, are then applied to the sparse incremental session data to boost performance while maintaining previously acquired knowledge.